 You may not know this, but your genitals are highly absorbent when it comes to chemicals.
 In fact, the rate of chemical absorption in your genitals is 300 times higher than the rate of absorption in your feet.

-Unfortunately, a recent study shows that several products used in this sensitive area, like sanitary pads and diapers, are filled with VOCs and phthalates.
+Unfortunately, research has shown that several products used in this sensitive area, like sanitary pads, tampons, bladder leak pads, pantyliners and diapers (adult and child versions), are filled with VOCs and phthalates.
 And these chemicals are seeping into reproductive systems like nobody’s business.

 Most pads and diapers contain problematic chemicals